 Japan Cultural Tour

-Bonsai tour: Bonsai, which literally means "potted plant," is a fascinating art form that creates a representation of nature in the form of a tree.
-Students visited Omiya Bonsai Village in Saitama to experience cultivating a Bonsai tree for themselves.
+Bonsai tour: Bonsai, which literally means "potted plant," is a fascinating art form that creates a representation of nature in the form of a miniaturized tree.
+Students visited Omiya Bonsai Village in Saitama to experience cultivating a bonsai tree for themselves.

 Soka Kokusai-mura Ichi-banchi International Festival